vt887/harryfan-reader/README.md

 ## Inspired By

 This application is inspired by classic MS-DOS text viewers and the [Giant Log Viewer](https://github.com/sunny-chung/giant-log-viewer) project, bringing the nostalgic feel of retro computing to modern macOS.

+Also, would like to say thanks to Igor Zagumennov (AKA Harry Fan 2:463/2.5) and Vladimir Leeman (2:463/2)

 ## License